abdullah-alsaba/ABDULLAH-AL-SABA/README.md

 ## Overview

 A personal portfolio website built entirely with vanilla HTML, CSS, and JavaScript.
-The site features a dark, cinematic aesthetic — designed to reflect my dual identity as a creative developer and photographer.
-It includes an about section, photography gallery, resume, and project showcase.
+The site features a dark, cinematic aesthetic — designed to reflect my dual identity as a creative developer.
+It includes an about section, resume, and project showcase.

 ---